jp4000/vkratkick/README.md

 # vkratkick

+Script is hella broken, and i'm lazy fixing it(for now), so maybe fix it yourself or wait for me.

 This script is created for chats in vk.com
 What this scipt does:
   1. Kick who left the chat (At the moment script running)